Time-Scaled Intertwining Cocycles and Identifiability of Multi-Semigroup Mixtures on Hilbert Operator Networks: Generator Relations and Spectral Rigidity

 Applying both sides to $\phi$ gives

 hence

 \end{proof}

 \begin{remark} Proposition~\ref{prop:eigenspace_transport} says more than spectral inclusion: each $K_{ij}$ acts as an injective (and, by Theorem~\ref{cor:global-spectral-compatibility}, invertible) intertwiner between the eigenspaces of $A_j$ and the corresponding scaled eigenspaces of $A_i$.
-This eigenspace-level transport is the structural fact that will underpin the identifiability analysis in §\ref{sec:identifiability}: distinct sectors contribute spectrally separated components to the mixture observable precisely because their eigenspaces are linked by the cocycle geometry, not by coincidence. \end{remark}
+This transport of eigenspaces is the structural fact that will underpin the identifiability analysis in Section~\ref{sec:identifiability}: distinct sectors contribute spectrally separated components to the mixture observable precisely because their eigenspaces are linked by the cocycle geometry, not by coincidence. \end{remark}

 The following converse shows that spectral coincidence is not only necessary but also sufficient for the existence of an admissible cocycle network, completing the characterization.

 \begin{theorem}[Existence Characterization] Let $\{A_i\}_{i\in I}$ be positive self-adjoint operators with compact resolvent on separable Hilbert spaces $\{\mathcal H_i\}_{i\in I}$.
 The following are equivalent.